AJCodeCat/SQL-Module-Project/cleaning_data.md

 --SALES_BY_SKU TABLE--

 --Both columns have a full, 462 rows of non-null values.
-But they overlap with the same columns in
+But they overlap with the same columns in SALE_REPORT table.

 --SALES_REPORT TABLE--